Asiana Treks and Tours

 Why Choose Asiana Treks and Tours?

-Local Nepalese staff, licensed guides, permit handling, and customized pacing
+Local Nepalese staff, licensed guides, permit handling, and customised pacing

 Group or private options, with porter services available

-Cultural immersion in Kathmandu and beautiful, low‑traffic trekking route
+Cultural immersion in Kathmandu and a beautiful, low‑traffic trekking route

-During the Mardi Himal Trek with Asiana Treks and Tours, accommodations range from standard hotels in cities to cozy mountain teahouses along the trail.
+During the Mardi Himal Trek with Asiana Treks and Tours, accommodations range from standard hotels in cities to cosy mountain teahouses along the trail.
 In Kathmandu and Pokhara, trekkers are hosted in 3-star or boutique hotels, offering modern amenities such as hot showers, Wi-Fi, and comfortable beds—ideal for resting before and after the trek.
-These hotels are typically located in central areas like Thamel (Kathmandu) or Lakeside (Pokhara), providing easy access to restaurants and shops.
+These hotels are typically located in central areas such as Thamel (Kathmandu) or Lakeside (Pokhara), offering easy access to restaurants and shops.

 Once on the trail, accommodation is in locally run teahouses, which are simple guesthouses managed by villagers.
 Each teahouse typically includes a basic twin-sharing room with wooden beds, foam mattresses, pillows, and blankets.
 Toilets are often shared, and only some teahouses have hot showers, which may come with an additional cost (NPR 200–500).
 The further you go up, especially beyond Forest Camp and High Camp, the more limited the facilities become.
 Asiana Treks pre-arranges all accommodations, ensuring a room even during peak seasons.